 The smartest people you’ll ever meet are the ones who act like they don’t know much.

-Pay attention to people who built their fortune from scratch.
+Pay attention to people who built their fortunes from scratch.
 They consistently report that they are still learning.
 And never claim they’re perfect.

 At the same time, some arrogant people think they know everything.

 Just think for a moment, what will happen if you lead people to believe you know a lot?

 It makes people suspect you’re smart enough to use them.
 But your manipulation depends on people not knowing you’re trying to manipulate them.